ig-kh/CodeEval-Pro-On-MLX/README.md

 ### ⚖️ Evaluation

-To evaluate your own models on HumanEval Pro and MBPP Pro, we recommend using [vllm](https://github.com/vllm-project/vllm) to generate solutions with the following command.
+To evaluate your own models on HumanEval Pro and MBPP Pro locally with Apple M/A series chips, it is recommended to use [MLX](https://github.com/ml-explore/mlx-lm) to generate solutions with the following command.

 ```sh
 set -ex